zhujunli1993/SwinDePose/README.md

   - [Results](#results)
   - [License](#license)

+### Update!!!
+Uploaded the information of the robot that we integrated with our model for testing in a real-world environment for object grasping.
 ### Update!!!: Uploaded the pretrained models of LM and OCC-LM and YCBV datasets.
 ### Update!!!: Uploaded conda installation environments file.